sachanganesh/connect-rs/README.md

 gives the developer the freedom to use a serialization format of their choosing.
 This means that library users can do interesting things such as:

-- Use the recipient tag to signify which serialization format was used for that message
+- Use the tag field to signify which serialization format was used for that message
-- Use the recipient tag to signify the type of message being sent
+- Use the tag field to signify the type of message being sent

 ## Feature Flags